secretstartups/handbook/people-group/learning-and-development/level-up/index.html.md

 1. Awareded upon completion of learning content
 1. Establish fields for all certifications by navigating to `settings` -> `certification`
-1. LevelUp is provisioned so users can share certificates on LinkedIn
+1. `Level Up` is provisioned so users can share certificates on LinkedIn
 1. A `.png` or .`jpeg` blank certificate must be uploaded when authoring a course
 1. When building a course, drag and drop criteria to be auto-filled into the blank certificate file